syncfusion-content/winui-docs/winui/Shadow/Overview.md

 # WinUI Shadow Overview

-The [WinUI Shadow] .NET WinUI Shadow control is used to apply shadow effects to framework elements to give them an appearance of depth, allowing users to easily differentiate overlapping elements and enjoy a beautiful and appealing user interface.
+The .NET WinUI Shadow control is used to apply shadow effects to framework elements to give them an appearance of depth, allowing users to easily differentiate overlapping elements and enjoy a beautiful and appealing user interface.

 ![Displaying the Shadow control](Shadow_images/winui_shadow_overview)